flavio-fernandes/flaviof-com/content/post/main/just-ovn-nodes.md

 The [about link][aboutff] at the top of this page should provide a bunch of ways to can reach me.

-## Some -- incomplete list of -- links related to this topic you might want
+## Some links related to this topic you might want to visit:
-to visit:

   - [OVS Orbit](http://ovsorbit.benpfaff.org/), by Ben Pfaff
   - [Introduction to OVN](http://galsagie.github.io/2015/04/20/ovn-1/), by Gal